runkalicious/gcryptr/readme.markdown

 Gcryptr is a Chrome plugin that let's you encrypt simple email messages.

-Note: this was created as an assignment for an NYU School of Engineering course, CS-GY 6903.
-This has not been vetted and should only be treated as an educational tool.
+Note: this was created as an assignment for an NYU School of Engineering course, [CS-GY 6903](http://bulletin.engineering.nyu.edu/preview_course_nopop.php?catoid=2&coid=2437).
+This has *not been vetted* and *should only be treated as an educational tool*.

 Getting Started
 ===============